 Lactarius helvus, also known as Poison Lactarius, is a medium-sized or large agaric that has a spicy smell, similar to curry.
 It has a cinnamon-brown cap, buff gills and excluding colourless, transparent milk.
-It grows solitary or in scattered groups on soil.
+It grows solitary or in scattered groups on the soil.

 velvety, initially slightly convex, becoming funnel-shaped as it matures and has a faint zonate (bull's-eye) pattern, beige or light grey at the margins and darkening toward the centre.
 Gills